 After graduating from The College of William and Mary with a degree in Public Policy and International Relations, Virginia native Olympia Trumbower worked at the Council on Foreign Relations in New York City before “picking an adventure” and leaving Manhattan for Seattle.
-Through networking with East Coast colleagues, Olympia made a connection at the foundation and started work as a program assistant.
-Trumbower talks candidly about the importance of supporting the mission, the type of person who succeeds here, and the simple pleasures of a lunch break.
+Through networking with East Coast colleagues, Olympia made a connection at the foundation and started work as a program assistant on the Water, Sanitation & Hygiene team for one year before earning a promotion to project manager.
+Trumbower talks candidly about her time as a program assistant, the type of person who succeeds here, and the benefits to working closely with a foundation country office.

 Once you work at the Gates Foundation, you become a voice, an advocate, for some of the world’s most pressing problems.
 You find that more people want to talk to you.